Alluxio/alluxio/docs/Metrics-System.md

 * CapacityTotal: Total capacity of the file system in bytes.
 * CapacityUsed: Used capacity of the file system in bytes.
 * CapacityFree: Free capacity of the file system in bytes.
-* FilesPinned: Total number of the files pinned.
 * PathsTotal: Total number of files and directories in the file system.
 * UnderFsCapacityTotal: Total capacity of the under file system in bytes.
 * UnderFsCapacityUsed: Used capacity of the under file system in bytes.